Pendleton Community Public Library Study and Meeting Room Usage Policy

 Small children’s study or tutoring space with seating for up to 4 people.
 Located in the children’s department.
 Equipped with whiteboard table and countertop for light snacks.

 The library has 3 rooms that can be booked between 1 and 7 days in advance.
 There is a repeat reservation limit of 5 times per week.
 Rooms become available 15 minutes after the library opens and must be vacated 30 minutes prior to the library’s closing.
 These rooms are indicated on the floorplan in red and are described below.

 Collaboration space with seating for up to 5 people.
 Equipped with 55” monitor, webcam, and soundbar; perfect for group Zoom meetings or online small group training.
 Includes conference table with integrated technology.

 Small study or meeting space with seating for up to 4 people.
 Includes whiteboard and USB wall mount.

 Small children’s family room which serves as a comfortable gathering spot for up to 5 people.
 Located in the children’s department.
 Includes small table for light meals and snacks.

-The library has 4 spaces that can be booked between 3 and 90 days in advance.
+The library has 1 space that can be booked between 1 and 90 days in advance.
 There is a repeat reservation limit of 4 times per month.
 Rooms become available 15 minutes after the library opens and must be vacated 30 minutes prior to the library’s closing.
-These rooms are indicated on the floorplan in purple and are described below.
+This rooms is indicated on the floorplan in green and is described below.